Greece Register Travel insurance Destinations

 You must carry a valid Canadian driver’s licence and an International Driving Permit.
 Failure to carry these permits will result in heavy fines in the event of an accident.

 Penalties for drinking and driving are severe.
-The legal blood alcohol limit is 0.24%.
+The legal blood alcohol limit is 0.05 percent.
 Impaired drivers could face immediate detention and convicted offenders can expect fines and jail sentences.

 Carrying an illegal alien in your vehicle, even without your knowledge, is a criminal offence.
 You should avoid picking up hitchhikers.